-It's probably my favourite scene from any of Hawks' films.
-And it's also the quintessential Hawks scene, visually as well as thematically.
+Howard Hawks is my favourite filmmaker, above and beyond anyone else.
+It is partly something I can discuss and explain, but there is an extra level of personal connection which I can neither discuss nor explain.
+Today I want to show a scene from Only Angels Have Wings (1939).
+It is probably my favourite scene from any of Hawks's films.
+And it is also the quintessential Hawks scene, visually as well as thematically.
 The focus on music for teambuilding.
-The woman showing the man that she's more than his equal.
+The woman showing the man that she is his equal.
 The easy interaction among all involved.
 Grant saying "You better be good." to Jean Arthur, and later asking for a match.
-And it's so warm and tender, with the underlining tragedy not visible if you don't know the story, but so very palpable if you do know it.
-These are things (as is the low hanging lamp in the foreground) which are repeated again and again in the world of Hawks.
-And it's all there, these two minutes being perhaps the most complete auteur statement in cinema history.
+And it is so warm and tender, with the underlining tragedy not visible if you do not know the story, but so very palpable if you do know it.
+These are things (as is the low hanging lamp in the foreground) which are repeated again and again in the films of Hawks.
+And it is all there, these two minutes being perhaps the most complete auteur statement in cinema history.